Amitabha01/Journey_mate/README.md

-# Journey Mate App V1 🚗🌍
+# Journey Mate App 🚗🌍

-Welcome to **Journey Mate App V1**, a Flutter-based application designed to revolutionize your travel experience.
-Whether you're looking to create rides, search for available rides, or chat with fellow travelers, Journey Mate App V1 has got you covered.
+Welcome to **Journey Mate App**, a Flutter-based application designed to revolutionize your travel experience.
+Whether you're looking to create rides, search for available rides, or chat with fellow travelers, Journey Mate App has got you covered.
 This app is built with cutting-edge technologies and offers seamless integration with Firebase, Mapbox, and other powerful tools.

 ---